bradleymackey/turbo-boost-disable/README.md

 ### Automatic Control
 Reset Turbo Boost status (ensure enabled, which should run on every login).
 This can be easily automated on your given system.
+For example, I recommend using `sleepwatcher`, a good tool for running scripts on unlock on macOS.
 ```sh
 ./start.sh
 ```